The Federalist Papers: Authorship

 At the time of publication, the authors of The Federalist Papers attempted to hide their identities due to Hamilton and Madison having attended the convention.
 Astute observers, however, correctly discerned the identities of Hamilton, Madison, and Jay.
 Establishing authorial authenticity of the essays that constitute The Federalist Papers has not always been clear.
 After Hamilton's death in 1804, a list emerged, claiming that he alone had written two-thirds of The Federalist essays.
 Some believe that several of these essays were written by Madison (Nos.
 49–58 and 62–63).
-The scholarly detective work of Douglass Adair in 1944 postulated the following assignments of authorship, corroborated in 1964 by a computer analysis of the text:
+The scholarly detective work of Douglass Adair in 1944 postulated the following assignments of authorship, corroborated in 1964 by a statistical analysis of the text: